 • in more complex control assessments, IFRS 10 requires identification of the activities that most affect the investee’s returns and how they are directed

-• special relationships between investee and investor
+• whether any special relationships exist between investee and investor.

 EXAMPLE